ptomulik/testmd/README.md

 ##<a id="module-description"></a>Module Description

 Facter types/providers simplify gathering data from specific sources.
-An example of such a data is a list of packages available for installation, which is provided by package management tools.
+An example of such a data is a list of packages available for installation.
 This information may be represented in a predefined format, but we must first obtain it from a specific sources such as apt, yum, zypper, freebsd ports, etc..
 The variety of backends leads to the idea of data provider object responsible for data acquisition and unification.

 Facter types and providers are quite similar to puppet resource types and providers.
 We have a specific DSL to implement new types and providers and a